LyonsZhang/CINEMA-Group/content/home/welcome.md

 <br>

 The **CINEMA (Clinical Informatics, NEuroimaging, and Multiomics Analysis)** Group has established itself at CWRU (Case Western Reserve University) as a biostatistical and bioinformatic center of facilitating computational excellence and quantitative innovation for biomedical research since its launch in 2023.
 We are open to cross-disciplinary collaborations and the practical application of research findings.
+We provide statistical support to translate large medical data from benchwork to knowledge in precision medicine.